mairenileath/PLTimeR/README.md

 # SubtypingMSc
 Code for prostate subtyping MSc project with David Wedge

+ARBS contains minor change from version provided by Atef Sahli of the University of Manchester.

+Timing Model has changes from version provided by Iliana Peneva and Naser Ansari-Pour from the University of Oxford.

 functions_subtyping.R must be available to other R scripts.

 ## ARBS